BertrandServin/yapp/README.md

 # yapp : Yet Another Phasing Program

-`yapp` is a program that includes a set of utilities to work on high density genetic data in pedigrees.
-It is similar to other existing softwares such as `LINKPHASE`, `FIMPUTE`, `AlphaPhase` ... .
+yapp is a program that includes a set of utilities to work on high density genetic data in pedigrees.
+It is similar to other existing softwares such as LINKPHASE, FIMPUTE, AlphaPhase ... .
 I developed it for my own research to have a tool that is opensource and that I can tweak to my own needs.

-If you find it useful for you, drop me a note on twitter @BertrandServin.
+If you find it useful for you, drop me a note on twitter
+@BertrandServin.
 If you want to contribute ideas or code, you are welcome if you know python :)

+yapp and its utilities implement models and methods that have been invented by other people.
+If you use yapp it is important that you acknowledge the work of these authors by citing the appropriate references.
+These will depend on the way you use the software.
+The documentation below gives the citations in different situations.

 ## Installation